 The fishing communities of American Samoa, Guam, and the CNMI include many members of minority and low-income populations.
-Some residents of the Mariana Islands (CNMI and Guam) and American Samoa actively participate in subsistence uses of fishery resources in the waters of the U.S. EEZ around the Northern Mariana Islands, Guam, and American Samoa.
+Some residents of the Mariana Islands (CNMI and Guam) and American Samoa actively participate in subsistence uses of fishery resources in the EEZ around the Northern Mariana Islands, Guam, and American Samoa.
 In the past, residents of Guam, the CNMI and American Samoa traveled occasionally to the Monument areas to fish and return with fish for their communities.